Speechwriting is the most lucrative of the communication specialties for a very good reason: It’s hard.

 Mike Long, speechwriter, playwright and speechwriting instructor at Georgetown University, will lead the discussion on storytelling.
 He’ll demonstrate the importance of storytelling.
 He’ll teach you where to find stories.
 He’ll show you how to incorporate them gracefully into a speech.
 And he’ll teach you how to get your speaker to deliver them with authenticity and panache.

 You’ve landed your dream speechwriter gig!
 Time now to shut the door, plug in your ear buds, ruminate, and write.
 Right?
 Think again.
 Writing is an important part of your job.
 It’s what you thought you were hired to do.
 But there’s much more you can and should be doing to serve your principal well.
-Veteran corporate speechwriter Lucinda Trew will share tools and value-adding tips to help you define, elevate—and keep!—your dream job.
-You’ll learn how to: Prep your speaker—from navigating the nitty-gritty details of podiums and podcasts to revising, rehearsing and refining; Promote your speaker—as a respected, go-to thought leader by identifying and advancing the issues he or she cares about; and Partner with your speaker—gain your speaker’s respect and confidence in a way that moves you beyond ‘trusty scribe’ to trusted advisor.
+Veteran corporate speechwriters Lucinda Trew and Janet Stovall will share tools and value-adding tips.
+You’ll learn how to become an essential partner to your speaker even as you elevate and define your own unique role.
+You’ll learn how to gain your speaker’s respect and confidence in a way that moves you beyond ‘trusty scribe’ to trusted advisor.

 Fletcher Dean is an award-winning writer of speeches and author of 10 Steps to Writing a Vital Speech.
 He’s a popular presenter at speechwriting conferences around the world.
 He currently serves as Director, Office of the Chairman & CEO and Executive Communications at The Dow Chemical Company.

-Lucinda Trew is an award-winning corporate speechwriter and communications strategist.
-She’s also a bit of a gigawatt geek, having spent 30 years working in the energy industry.
-During that time she has helped dozens of executives advance business and reputational goals through strong narrative and compelling content.
-She currently leads Spectra Energy’s executive communications function.
+Lucinda Trew is an award-winning speechwriter and communications strategist.
+Over the course of a 30-year corporate career she has helped dozens of Fortune 500 CEOs, directors and C-suite executives advance business and reputational goals through strong narrative and compelling content.

 Georgetown’s McDonough School of Business